These are the most sustainable corporations in the world

 Other notable companies such as Alphabet (at No. 62), Tesla (74), Samsung (80), Toyota (92), Lenovo (97), and L’oreal (98) also made the list—though some earned lower spots this year compared to last, like Alphabet, which last year was No. 52, and Tesla, which in 2019 ranked at No. 69.
 The 2020 list also saw newcomers such as China’s electric car manufacturer BYD and Hong Kong beverage company Vitasoy.

+It makes sense for an electric car company to be deemed “sustainable,” but a few others on the list were surprising to Tom Lyon, a business and sustainability professor at the University of Michigan.
+Lyon, who was not involved in the ranking, says he was surprised Swedish fast fashion giant H&M made the list at No. 27.
+“H&M sourced from the Rana Plaza factory that collapsed in 2013, killing 1,100 workers.
+Perhaps they are a completely different company now, but the category itself still worries me,” he says over email.
+“Their products are not meant to last, so they end up in the trash very quickly.”
+On the other hand, he notes, U.K. personal care and cleaning product brand Unilever often tops Canadian research firm GlobeScan’s sustainability ratings, so he was surprised to see it about halfway down at No. 46 on the Corporate Knights list.

+“I believe all rankings of this sort must be taken with a large grain of salt.
+There is no perfect yardstick for measuring corporate sustainability, and existing ratings vary enormously amongst themselves,” he says.
+He notes that a lot of banks made the Global 100 ranking, which may be easier to run as “clean” companies since they don’t make products, but it’s initially unclear whether or not Corporate Knights evaluates banks based on what they invest in, such as fossil fuels development, which could affect how sustainable they really are.
+(Toby Heaps, CEO of Corporate Knights, clarifies over email that for financial services sector companies, 50% of the rating is a function of the firm’s financing activities, specifically the percent of income that company earns from financing activities which benefit the planet, like renewable energy.
+Companies that have low ratios of financing “clean” businesses relative to carbon-intensive businesses, like coal and oil, are excluded from the list.)

 There are a lot of ways companies are trying to be more sustainable, whether by turning to renewable energy sources or mitigating plastic or cutting emissions by switching to electric shipping vehicles.
 And taking these steps isn’t just good for the environment, it’s also good for these companies, as the Global 100 list notes.
 This ranking also looks at financial performance and corporate longevity, and Corporate Knights says this is linked to sustainability efforts, because investors are becoming more assertive in calling for companies to deal with these issues.
 Top sustainable companies tend to last longer and perform better for their investors, according to Corporate Knights, than comparable companies that don’t make these environmentally friendly efforts.
-“The Global 100 companies show that companies that put sustainability at their core,” says Toby Heaps, CEO of Corporate Knights, in a statement, “outlast and outperform the competition.”
+“The Global 100 companies show that companies that put sustainability at their core,” Heaps says in a statement, “outlast and outperform the competition.”

 See the full list of the 100 most sustainable companies here.